exponential-idle-guides/exponential-idle-guides/src/view/guides/1-ee2k.md

 ##### Star upgrades

 You will max all star upgrades besides permanent levels (no attainable limit) and autosupremacy.
 When you obtain autoprestige, input [the autoprestige equation](#autoprestige).
 You will continue to unlock variables and permanent levels when cheap as you go.
 You will not want to buy the Automation Speed upgrades until cheap compared to variable cost.
-In other words: lvl 1 after \\(\zeta\\); lvl 2 after \\(\iota\\); and lvl 3 after \\(\xi\\) (the last variable).
+In other words: lvl 1 after $\zeta$; lvl 2 after $\iota$; and lvl 3 after $\xi$ (the last variable).
 They don't provide much boost but are nice to have anyway.
 Any leftover stars will go into permanent levels.

 ###### When you reach ee2000, graduate immediately.
 This also pushes infinity further and is optimal for graduation routing anyway